Grand Theft Auto: The Trilogy – The Definitive Edition has arrived, with a surprisingly small wait between its launch and its release.

 Grand Theft Auto: The Trilogy gameplay

-GTA: The Trilogy will bring a range of gameplay enhancements to these classic games in order to make them more accessible to modern players.
+GTA: The Trilogy brings a range of gameplay enhancements to these classic games in order to make them more accessible to modern players.
 After all, GTA 3 is 20 years old now and it can definitely be hard to go back to the older games in the series after spending hundreds of hours playing GTA 5.

 Rockstar has detailed the full list of changes in a blog post, but the biggest improvement looks to be “Grand Theft Auto V-style controls and targeting” across all three games.
 This means no more accelerating with face buttons.
 If you’ve played a modern GTA the upgraded control scheme should feel instantly familiar to you.

-There will also be updated weapon/radio selection wheels, as well as an improved mini-map that is easier to read and allows you to set custom waypoints.
+There's an updated weapon/radio selection wheels, as well as an improved mini-map that is easier to read and allows you to set custom waypoints.
 One announcement that has got diehard GTA fans very pleased is the confirmation that you’ll be able to restart failed missions instantly.
 This was sorely missing from the original versions of all three games.

 Grand Theft Auto: The Trilogy visuals